redis/redis-py/README.rst

     10

 The value of key 'foo' is set to 2.
 When multiply is invoked, the 'foo' key is passed to the script along with the multiplier value of 5.
-LUA executes the script and returns the result, 10.
+Lua executes the script and returns the result, 10.

 Script instances can be executed using a different client instance, even one